top of page

 Irene Lam

 As a first-generation Chinese American, Irene grew up at a time when Asian representation in media was virtually non-existent.
 Chinese American children often struggled to fit in, lacking any formal education about their Chinese heritage and history.
-Like many, she had little awareness of her roots, including of her grandfather, Lam Tee Chew, who passed away in 1944.
+Like many, she had little awareness of her roots, including of her grandfather, Lam Tee Chew, who passed away before she was born.

 Decades later in 2014, Irene learned of her grandfather’s properties in China.
 Her knowledge of her family history was fragmented, and she had never heard of Kongmoon (Jiangmen), a crucial departure point for countless overseas Chinese.